oubani/e-commerce-Laravel-React/README.md

 # e-commerce-Laravel-React

-ecommerce using laravel for backend and react react-redux for
+In this project i'm using laravel for backend and react react-redux to create e-commerce